Style Guidelines for Secrecy and Society

 Whenever possible use italics to indicate text you wish to emphasize rather than underlining it.
 The use of color to emphasize text is discouraged.

-Footnotes should appear at the bottom of the page in 10 pt.
+If used, footnotes should appear in Arabic numerals at the bottom of the page in 10 pt.
 Verdana, single spaced.

-Material cited in an endnote or/or footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).
+Material cited in a footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).

-Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold.
-Use the same font face and size for all headings.
+Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
+Use Verdana font and size 12 for all headings.
 There should be space above and below headings.

 Do not insert extra space between paragraphs of text with the exception of long quotations, theorems, propositions, special remarks, etc. These should be set off from the surrounding text by additional space above and below.